amirhajibabaei/AutoForce/theforce/cl/README.md

 If the size of accumulated data/inducing becomes too large, the simulation may become too slow.
-`max_data` and `max_inducing` can be used to set an upper limit for the sizedata by the model.
+`max_data` and `max_inducing` can be used to set an upper limit for these sizes.

 #### Model initialization from random displacements (optional)